 - Clean rags

-To clean it, use a dampened rag (with a degreaser or cleaning agent) and wipe the surface until the dust and filth are gone.
-After cleaning, wipe off the liquid and let the surface dry.
+To clean the paint finish, damp a rag with a degreaser or cleaning agent and wipe the surface until the filth is removed.

 3. Apply Primer